blackpuppy/docs/en/core-utility-libraries/hash.rst

     Creates a single value, by extracting $path, and reducing the extracted results with $function.
 You can use both expression and matching elements with this method.

+.. php:staticmethod:: apply(array $data, $path, $function)

+    Apply a callback to a set of extracted values using $function.
+The function will get the extracted values as the first argument.

 .. php:staticmethod:: sort(array $data, $path, $dir, $type = 'regular')